Packages

 Rationale

 Many packages for electronic components exist, but it is not as straightforward as having a long list.
 On occasion a package name refers to a group of packages, and package name on its own is not conclusive about all dimensions of the package.
-Essentially the same package may also be known under multiple names —this is in part the result of various standardization bodies that each on their own standardize packages, without regard to the other organizations doing the same.
+Essentially the same package may also be known under multiple names —this is in part due to the various standardization bodies that exist, and that each set out to once-and-for-all standardize all packages, without regard to the other organizations doing exactly the same.

 EDA suites (Electronic Design Application) focus on a flattened view of the package: the footprint.
 For mechanical design, the height of the package is important too, and pick-&-place machines often need to know the shape of the terminals (for example, gull-wing versus lug-lead) to recognize and centre the component on the nozzle.
 That is to say: these various applications all use package data, but they don't all need the same data.

 During the development of VisualPlace, and each time we configured our pick-&-place machine for a new project —or even making sure we ordered the right component in the right package shape, we encountered these issues.
 And while these are easily solved by looking up the details in the components' data-sheets, this does, of course, take a tremendous amount of time.
-As we wrote on the product page for VisualPlace, these “bottlenecks” in preparating the assembly of a new PCB are well known; sufficiently well known to gain a three-letter acronym: NPI (which stands for “New Product Introducion”).
-NPI causes machine down-time and increased costs.
+As we wrote on the product page for VisualPlace, these “bottlenecks” in preparing the assembly of a new PCB are well known; sufficiently well known to gain a three-letter acronym: NPI (which stands for “New Product Introducion”).
+NPI is eponymous for “machine down-time” and “difficult to estimate start-up costs”.

 The goal of Packages is to create a comprehensive repisotory of data that various applications can use and cross-reference.
 Packages groups the data in a structured way, and makes it easily searchable (using both keyword search and parametric search).